mbordash/kontxt_for_wordpress/README.txt

 Features of our WordPress plugin:

+* NEW!
+SEO tag generator for your blog articles (compatible with Gutenberg block editor)
 * Improved search results including masonry/pinterest styled template (instant on/off control on the KONTXT > Settings page after install)
 * Content and product recommendations widget (instant on/off control on the KONTXT > Settings page after install)
 * Supports language understanding for core Wordpress functionality as well as popular plugins: WooCommerce, bbPress, Contact Form 7, and Gravity Forms